iss4gerry/hatchieve-app/README.md

-# Challenge Tracker
+# Hatchieve

-Challenge Tracker is a React application that allows users to create, manage, and track challenges with different statuses.
+Hatchieve is a React application that allows users to create, manage, and track challenges with different statuses.
 Users can add challenges, mark them as completed or failed, and view challenge details.

 ## Features